 Martha: I am shocked that there is gambling in this house!
 Deal me in.

-Similarly, in the episode "Double Down", Beckett is upset to learn that Castle made a bet that he and Beckett could solve their case before Ryan and Esposito could solve theirs.
+- In "Double Down", Beckett is upset to learn that Castle made a bet that he and Beckett could solve their case before Ryan and Esposito could solve theirs.
 After getting a lead on their case, Beckett tells Castle, "One hundred dollars on us."

-In another episode, Castle tries to talk to Alexis, who just interrupted movie night with her dad because her boyfriend wants to talk to her: "I mean, think about what kind of signal you're sending if you're the one always rearranging your schedule at the other one's every beck and call.
+- In another episode, Castle tries to talk to Alexis, who just interrupted movie night with her dad because her boyfriend wants to talk to her: "I mean, think about what kind of signal you're sending if you're the one always rearranging your schedule at the other one's every beck and call.
 I mean, if you just drop everything the very moment that..."
 At which point Beckett calls him, and he drops everything.

-In "The Squab and the Quail", a billionaire playboy is threatened with murder.
+- In "The Squab and the Quail", a billionaire playboy is threatened with murder.
 He pulls strings with the commissioner to get Beckett assigned as his bodyguard rather than a uniformed police officer.
 Castle complains, "I just can't believe that the department is forcing her to hang around with some womanizing rich guy against her will!"
 Ryan and Esposito share a look; this is the entire premise of the series, and Castle is usually the womanizing rich guy in question.